Ready to discover the best things to do in Hampstead, London’s most charming area? This guide is for you.

 The area is said to have inspired a number of famous authors and poets including John Keats and Samuel Taylor Coleridge, who were enamoured with the beauty of Hampstead Heath.

-Whilst there are a number of walks that you can take through Hampstead Heath, the circular walk is a particular favourite, allowing you to see most of the area in around 4 hours.
+Whilst there are a number of walks that you can take through Hampstead Heath, the circular walk is a particular favourite of ours, allowing you to see most of the area in around 4 hours.

 Hampstead Heath Swimming Ponds